Sachin-Mahato/todo-app/README.md

 ---

 ## Acknowledgments
-- **Inspired by productivity apps and the need for better task management.
+- **Inspired by productivity apps and the need for better task management**.
-- **Thanks to the open-source community for resources and ideas.
+- **Thanks to the open-source community for resources and ideas**.